Appeals court throws out murder conviction of former Blackwater guard

 Nicolas Slatten, 33, was convicted in April 2015 of first-degree murder by a federal jury in Washington, D.C., but now gets a retrial in the case.

-Three former colleagues at the private military company who were convicted in the same incident — each earning 30-year sentences — will also be resentenced by an order of the court.
+Three former guards with the private military company who were found guilty in the same incident — each earning 30-year sentences — also will be resentenced by an order of the court.

-The three other guards — Paul Slough, Evan Liberty and Dustin Heard — were convicted of voluntary manslaughter in October 2014 and sentenced the following May.
+Paul Slough, Evan Liberty and Dustin Heard were convicted of voluntary manslaughter in October 2014 and sentenced the following May.

 In deciding to give Slatten a retrial, the U.S. Court of Appeals for the D.C.
 Circuit concluded that the "district court abused its discretion" when it denied his request to be tried separately from his former co-workers.